reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/alarms/c8y_alarms_list.md

 ### Options

 ```
+      --createdFrom string       Start date or date and time of the alarm creation.
+Version >= 10.11
+      --createdTo string         End date or date and time of the alarm creation.
+Version >= 10.11
       --dateFrom string          Start date or date and time of alarm occurrence.
       --dateTo string            End date or date and time of alarm occurrence.
       --device strings           Source device id. (accepts pipeline)
   -h, --help                     help for list
+      --lastUpdatedFrom string   Start date or date and time of the last update made.
+Version >= 10.11
+      --lastUpdatedTo string     End date or date and time of the last update made.
+Version >= 10.11
       --resolved                 When set to true only resolved alarms will be removed (the one with status CLEARED), false means alarms with status ACTIVE or ACKNOWLEDGED.
       --severity string          Alarm severity, for example CRITICAL, MAJOR, MINOR or WARNING.
       --status strings           Comma separated alarm statuses, for example ACTIVE,CLEARED.
       --type string              Alarm type.
       --withSourceAssets         When set to true also alarms for related source devices will be included in the request.
 When this parameter is provided a source must be specified.
       --withSourceDevices        When set to true also alarms for related source devices will be removed.
 When this parameter is provided also source must be defined.
 ```

 ### Options inherited from parent commands